ajoh504/referenceguides/README.md

 # Reference Guides README

-This repository contains code samples and explanations on a variety of programming concepts.
-The purpose is to provide a point of reference for programming syntax, along with an explanation of the functionality for the given code.
+This repository contains code samples for a variety of programming concepts.
+The purpose is to provide a point of reference for programming syntax and an explanation of the given code.

 ### Tabe of Contents
 Python